0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-overview.md

 </div>
 <br>

->**Note**: Currently, we support only mobile-based apps as wallets.
-The web-based applications and cold-storage wallets are not yet supported.
+!!!info

->**Note**: Polygon ID Wallet is built using Flutter SDK.
-No other SDK is supported yet.
+    If you are interested in building web-based applications with Polygon Id, please visit the [JS SDK documentation](../js-sdk/js-sdk-overview.md).

 ## Quick Start